Job & Internship Search

 OTHER OPTIONS FOR RECEIVING CREDIT FOR AN INTERNSHIP:

 - Arrange an independent study with a faculty member.

 - Identify a faculty member who is willing to support your out-of-class experience through UNIV 262; 362; or 462 (Experiential Learning).

 - Participate in a departmental internship.

-If you have further questions, please contact Scott Rappaport, Assistant Director, Career Services Center.
+If you have further questions, please contact Rachel Coppola, Associate Director, Career Center.

 A bridge year is a temporary position (1 –3 years) between college and graduate school or a full time job.
 Many students are interested in “taking a year off” before buckling down to a “serious” job or graduate school.
 These temporary jobs can provide experience, direction, emotional and cognitive growth, and satisfy curiosity about the real world.

 - Gapyear.com: Search for travel inspiration, trip advice, jobs and volunteering ideas.

 - Center for Interim Programs: The first and longest-running independent gap-year counseling organization in the United States.

 - Gap 360: Paid jobs, adventures, volunteering, fun & tours.